by Lisa McGrimmon

 I earn a commission for purchases made through links on this page.

 "We don't need to be more productive; we need to do less better."

 That's what Tony Crabbe, author of the thought provoking book, Busy, says.
 While reading the book, it struck me that this advice is a great fit for what many craft professionals are working to accomplish.

-In general, there's a culture of competing on more - more volume, more productivity, more busyness - and assuming more is better.
+We live in a culture that tends to compete on more - more volume, more productivity, more busyness - and assumes that more is better.
 If your business is based on handmade products, though, for the most part, you can't compete on more because your products require your individual attention.
 So, learning to do less better could present some wonderful opportunities for craft professionals.

 Instead of assuming more is better, what if we put more care into setting priorities, committed to doing those things exceptionally well, and accepted that to do those things well, we'd have to be willing to let go of some other things?